Current UMGAC Newsletter: January-February 2020

 Please share this newsletter with family and friends!
-It’s filled with information on resources, compelling articles on HIV & AIDS, educational information and breaking news!
+It’s filled with information on upcoming events and resources for your HIV & AIDS ministry!

 Updated Resource Available on Stigma Reduction

 The Indiana Annual Conference has updated a resource called “Let Us Stamp Out Stigma” which is available for your use.
 It’s an excellent resource to train-the-trainer for clergy or laity in local congregations and/or other settings.